RoyceTheBiker/driFTPin/README.md

 # driFTPin
 This is an example project for creating a backend using FastAPI & TinyDB.

-This is an example project of a micro full-stack using these backend tools is a backend framework much like
+This is an example project of a micro full-stack using these backend tools as a backend framework much like
  - [FastAPI](https://fastapi.tiangolo.com/)
  - [TinyDB](https://tinydb.readthedocs.io/en/latest/)
  - [Python](https://www.python.org/)